KrailOrg/krail/README.md

 * Guava cache

 Krail is usable, though there are still some bugs and further developments needed.
-Vaadin push is now supported.
+Vaadin push is supported.

 ## demo